Post Traumatic Stress Disorder

 • Uncontrollable negative changes in mood and thinking patterns

-• Increased arousal or reactivity
+• Hyperarousal or extreme reactivity

 • Partial or full disassociation when triggered

 Only a qualified healthcare professional can diagnose PTSD/C-PTSD.
-If you believe you may be experiencing symptoms of PTSD, it’s essential to reach out to a mental health professional, such as a psychologist or psychiatrist.
+If you believe you may be experiencing symptoms of PTSD, it’s essential to reach out to a mental health professional, such as a GP, psychologist or psychiatrist.

 They can conduct a thorough evaluation, provide an accurate diagnosis based on your experience, and offer appropriate treatment options and support tailored to your needs.